Temporomandibular joint dysfunction: Bruxism

 Bruxism is an oral parafunctional activity where there is excessive clenching and grinding of the teeth.
 It can occur during sleep or whilst awake.
 The cause of bruxism itself is not completely understood, but psychosocial factors appear to be implicated in awake bruxism and dopaminergic dysfunction and other central nervous system mechanisms may be involved in sleep bruxism.
 If TMD pain and limitation of mandibular movement are greatest upon waking, and then slowly resolve throughout the day, this may indicate sleep bruxism.
 Conversely, awake bruxism tends to cause symptoms that slowly get worse throughout the day, and there may be no pain at all upon waking.

 The relationship of bruxism with TMD is debated.
 The global prevalence of bruxism and TMD co-occurrence is 17%, with regional variations: 70% in North America; 24% in South America; 14% in Europe; and 9% in Asia.
 Many suggest that sleep bruxism can be a causative or contributory factor to pain symptoms in TMD.
 Indeed, the symptoms of TMD overlap with those of bruxism.
 Others suggest that there is no strong association between TMD and bruxism.
 A systematic review investigating the possible relationship concluded that when self-reported bruxism is used to diagnose bruxism, there is a positive association with TMD pain, and when more strict diagnostic criteria for bruxism are used, the association with TMD symptoms is much lower.
 Self-reported bruxism is probably a poor method of identifying bruxism.
+Some studies have found disagreement between the presence of TMD pain in the context of self-reported nocturnal bruxism and laboratory studies.
 There are also very many people who grind their teeth and who do not develop TMD.
 Bruxism and other parafunctional activities may play a role in perpetuating symptoms in some cases.

-Other parafunctional habits such as pen chewing, lip and cheek biting (which may manifest as morsicatio buccarum or linea alba), are also suggested to contribute to the development of TMD.
+Other parafunctional habits such as pen chewing, lip and cheek biting (which may manifest as morsicatio buccarum or linea alba), are also suggested to be associated with the development of TMD.
 Other parafunctional activities might include jaw thrusting, excessive gum chewing, nail biting and eating very hard foods.